nodejs/node/doc/api/tls.markdown

 The number of concurrent connections on the server.

+## Class: CryptoStream

+This is an encrypted stream.

+### cryptoStream.bytesWritten

+A proxy to the underlying socket's bytesWritten accessor, this will return the total bytes written to the socket, *including the TLS overhead*.

 ## Class: tls.CleartextStream

 This is a stream on top of the *Encrypted* stream that makes it possible to